Medically reviewed by Drugs.com. Last updated on Sep 8, 2022.

 - How likely is it that uterine prolapse will happen again if I have surgery to treat it?

 Don't hesitate to ask other questions you have.

 What to expect from your doctor

-- Have your symptoms gotten worse over time?
+- Have your symptoms gotten worse?

-- Is heavy lifting involved in your work or daily activities?
+- Do you do heavy lifting in your job or daily activities?

 - Do you strain during bowel movements?

 - Has anyone in your family had uterine prolapse or other pelvic problems?

 - How many children have you given birth to?
 Were your deliveries vaginal?